ropali/used_bike_price_prediction/README.md

 > python -m src.models.train_model
 ```
 All the in between steps like pre-processing,feature engineering, outlier removal will be performed automatically.
 All the generated models will be saved in `models` directory.

+The model will be trained on the data using various algorithms.
+After the training finishes all the models performance will be compared and the model with best `R2` score will selected.
+It will also give the option to perform automatic hyper parameters tuning on the best model.

+Following algoriths are used for training.
+- LinearRegression
+- KNeighborsRegressor
+- RandomForestRegressor
+- GradientBoostingRegressor

+You can add more algorithms by editing the `models/model_factory.py` file.

 ## Visualization
 To generate basic visualization for the dataset, you can use this command.